BardicDefense/purple-hack/README.md

 ### Repairing Items

-Weapons and armour can be repaired by an appropriate craftsman, costing 10% of the item's original base price to bring it from worn to used, and 20% of its original base price to bring it from shabby to worn (i.e., 30% to go from shabby to used), plus 1d6 days per step of repair.
+Weapons and armour can be repaired by an appropriate craftsman, costing 10% of the item’s original base price to bring it from worn to used, and 20% of its original base price to bring it from shabby to worn (i.e., 30% to go from shabby to used), plus 1d6 days per step of repair.